OpenManufacturingPlatform/iotcon-connectivity-handbook/White_Paper/02_Edge_Computing_in_the_Context_of_Open_Manufacturing/04_Views_on_Edge_Computing.md

 Via the service, it is possible to create alerting mechanisms (e.g., on allocated memory) which are applied as stream analysis on the incoming data.
 In the _provisioning phase_, the edge node establishes a connection to the monitoring service.
 Afterwards, alerts, as well as logs and metrics, can be used throughout the following _configuration_ and _operations phase_.
 They are used to determine the system’s health and perform incident traceability.

 To obtain meaningful results, the log messages must have a defined format.
-Common components are message origin, severity, content, UTC times- tamp, and correlation id to ensure better traceability.
+Common components are message origin, severity, content, UTC timestamp, and correlation id to ensure better traceability.

 The **Security Service** is responsible for managing the secure entities of the edge node and its applications.
 In the _provisioning phase_, the edge node connects to the cloud service the first time, and they exchange their trust entities.
 In a scenario of large-scale installation of physical edge nodes, a default certificate could be provided, which is valid for the first connection.
 After the connection to the service, it gets exchanged by the security service.
-For this, the service needs access to the relevant certificate au- thorities (CAs).
+For this, the service needs access to the relevant certificate authorities (CAs).

 A second task is policy enforcement.
 This is done by a comparison of a target state with the current device state.
 Examples are updating the host system and the application of security rules, like disabling ports.